 - Interactive and engaging: This training includes resources such as videos, quizzes, readings, interview simulations and discussion forums, all delivered in your own private online learning environment.

-- Self-paced: The training takes approximately 15 to 20 hours to complete and must be completed in its entirety within a specified 3-month period.
+- Self-paced: The training is designed to allow more flexibility to complete the course while working from home or work.
+It takes approximately 15 to 20 hours to complete and must be completed in its entirety within a specified three-month period.

 - Training support team: The course includes live mock interviews over Adobe Connect, access to trainers, feedback on learning exercises, and the opportunity to participate in evaluation research.